On Primes of Ordinary and Hodge-Witt Reduction: Explicit examples

-\subsection{Fermat varieties}
+\subsection{Fermat Varieties}

-Let us begin with Fermat varieties and explicitly compute densities of primes of various types of reduction.
-The examples we consider here are general type.
-Let $F_{m,n}$ be the closed subscheme of $\P^{n+1}$ defined by the homogeneous equation The notation is such that $F_{n,m}$ has dimension $n$.
+Let us begin with Fermat hypersurface $F_{m,n}$ defined by \eqref{eq:fermat-hyp}, considered as a variety over $\Q$, and explicitly compute densities of primes of various types of reduction.
 Let $\dor{n}{m},\dhw{m}{n}$, and $\dnhw{n}{m}$ denote the asymptotic density of primes of ordinary, Hodge-Witt and non-Hodge-Witt reduction for $F_{n,m}/\Q$ (we ignore primes of bad reduction).
 Then the densities may be calculated by using the results of \cite{toki96}.
-Except for a finite list of exceptional $F_{n,m}$, which are given in the table below, the densities are given by the following (we write $\delta_{n,m}^?$ for $\delta^?(F_{n,m},\Q)$, with $?={\rm ord,hw,non-hw}$):
+Except for a finite list of exceptional $F_{n,m}$, which are given in \Cref{tab:fermat-reductions}, the densities are given by the following (we write $\delta_{n,m}^?$ for $\delta^?(F_{n,m},\Q)$, with $?={\rm ord,hw,non-hw}$):

 In the table we list the density of primes of different types of reduction for $F_{n,m}$, we also list the condition for a prime so that $F_{n,m}$ has the reduction of the given sort.
 The table also shows that the density of ordinary and Hodge-Witt reductions can be different.
-In particular for the septic Fermat surface $F_{2,7}\subset\P^3$ the densities are $\dor{2}{7}=\frac{1}{6}<\dhw{2}{7}=\frac{1}{2}=\dnhw{2}{7}$.
-So the septic Fermat surface shows rather interesting behavior.
+In particular, for the septic Fermat surface $F_{2,7}\subset\P^3$ the densities are \be\dor{2}{7}=\frac{1}{6}<\dhw{2}{7}=\frac{1}{2}=\dnhw{2}{7}.\ee So from \Cref{tab:fermat-reductions}, we see that among all Fermat surfaces $F_{2,n}$ ($n\geq 4$), the septic Fermat surface shows rather interesting behavior.
 We do not know why this surface shows this exceptional behavior.